AgrospAI/tareando-mvg-portal/content/pages/privacy/en.md

 **Right to object:** You have the right to object to the processing of your personal data (see also chapter 8.6).

-**4.4 Aggregated statistics**

-UdL uses [**Umami**](https://umami.is/), an open-source, **privacy-focused web analytics tool** that serves as an alternative to Google Analytics.
-It provides essential insights into website traffic, user behavior, and performance, all while prioritizing data privacy.
-Unlike many traditional analytics platforms, Umami **does not collect or store personal data**, avoiding the need for cookies, and is **GDPR and PECR compliant**.
-UdL uses a self-hosted deployment of Umami on our own servers. .

-**Purpose:**
-We process your personal data to reach measurement and website optimization.

-**Legal basis:**
-The legal basis for this processing is our legitimate interest, according to Art.
-6(1)(f) GDPR.

-**Legitimate interests:**
-Our legitimate interest is to gain insights to improve existing and future features and services, and to evaluate user engagement.

-**Retention period:**
-Umami does not collect any personally identifiable information and anonymizes all data collected.
-Users cannot be identified and are never tracked across websites.

-**Right to object:** You have the right to object to the processing of your personal data (see also chapter 8.6).

 ## 5. Automated decision making including profiling according to Article 13(2)(f) GDPR

 Automated decision making including profiling does not take place.